rachelcarmena/how-to-teach/to-be-a-happy-programmer/README.md

 You get new cards for ...

+* ... each time you share your knowledge.
 * ... each conference you attend.
 * ... each book you read.
 * ... each time you think "What if ...".